Ghost-in-the-dark/device-pulse-table-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/hacs/integration)

-If you want to make donation as appreciation of my work, you can do so via buy me a coffee.
+If you want to make a donation in appreciation of my work, you can do so via Buy Me a Coffee.
 Thank you!

 <a href="https://buymeacoffee.com/studiobts" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png"></a>

-## README in Progress

-This README file is currently a work in progress.
-Some sections may be incomplete or subject to change.

----

 ## Introduction